guapman/CV/generated/Konstantin_Alekseev_CV.typ

     #strong[NITA LLC], #emph[Senior Software Developer]
     #v(-design-text-leading)

-    #v(design-highlights-top-margin);#highlights([Implemented a new pseudo-pilot workspace for air traffic controllers simulator that is widely used all over the CIS region, Turkey and Lithuania.],[Took part in AMAN\/DMAN service implementation for arrival and departure planes management.
-Service was successfully integrated in several ATC centers and helped to increase throughput of air traffic flows.],[Integrated new technologies to the legacy code base that helped to improve stability of software and development process.],[Stack: #emph[C++, Qt, QML, STL, boost, WinAPI, MFC, XML]],)
+    #v(design-highlights-top-margin);#highlights([Implemented a new pseudo-pilot workspace for air traffic controllers simulator that is widely used all over the CIS region, Turkey and Lithuania.],[Development of AMAN\/DMAN service for arrival and departure planes management.
+Service was successfully integrated in several ATC centers and helped to increase throughput of air traffic flows.],[Integration of new technologies to the legacy code base that helped to improve stability of software and development process.],[Stack: #emph[C, C++, Qt, TCP, STL, boost, WinAPI, MFC, XML]],)
   ],
   right-content: [
     Saint-Petersburg, Russia